Meet Madelin C.

 “My sister told me about One Percent for America,” Madelin says.
 “They offer financing for the citizenship process, and knowing that kind of support existed made everything feel more manageable.”

-“When I received my approval, I felt an overwhelming sense of pride and relief,” she says.
-“It was like a door I had been standing in front of for so long had finally opened.”
+Soon after getting a loan from OPA, Madelin applied for U.S. citizenship.
+Looking back, Madelin says, “When I received my citizenship application approval, I felt an overwhelming sense of pride and relief.
+It felt like a door I had been standing in front of for so long had finally opened.”

 After decades of waiting, Madelin officially became a U.S. citizen.

-For her, the milestone was about more than a ceremony—it was about finally stepping into a role she had prepared for her whole life.
+For her, the milestone was about more than a ceremony; it was about finally stepping into a role she had prepared for her whole life.

 “For years, I cared about elections and public issues but could only watch from the sidelines,” she says.
 “After becoming a citizen, voting in my first presidential election felt incredible.
 And months later, standing in front of the Statue of Liberty—it was a true full-circle moment.
 I had admired the democratic process for so long, and in that moment, I was finally part of it.”